LogicUI/wordTypingGame/README.md

 # Goal

-The goal of the project is to practice my javascript skills by building features ontop of a ready made app
+The goal of the project is to practice my javascript skills by building features ontop of what was being build to enhance the app

 # Inspiration